saragibby/saragibby-v2/content/blog/recaps/9-18-20/index.md

 <div class="split">
 <div>
 Grabbed a day after B got out of work, weather was gorgeous and went exploring in New Baltimore to take some more senior pics.
 Was so much fun!
-Her friend joined so I could take senior pics for her as well, and we just had such a great time with it all.
+One of B's friends joined so I could take senior pics for her as well, and we just had such a great time with it all.
 <br />
 <br />
 I also love playing photographer.
 I mean I was looking through Pinterest boards continuously while were out there for pose ideas, but I looked legit.
 I still need to go through all of them and figure out how in the world to edit but here is a preview...